Maria, Mirabela: Plot

-Oache ([ˈo̯ake], [ˈwaki]), a frog meets old acquaintances: a butterfly, Omide ([omiˈde]) and a fire-fly, Scăpărici ([skəpəˈrit͡ʃʲ]).
+Oache ([ˈo̯ake], [ˈwaki]), a frog meets old acquaintances: a butterfly, Omide ([omiˈde]) and a firefly, Scăpărici ([skəpəˈrit͡ʃʲ]).
 Together they watch two girls playing in a meadow, Maria and Mirabela.
 Oache remembers an adventure when they all first met each other, and Oache begins to tell the story.

 The story begins with Oache meeting the Fairy of the Forest who stopped to drink fresh water at his spring.
 He is surprised to receive thanks from the Fairy for the good water and, being impressed by the visit, he asserts that frogs are not good for anything.
 In punishment for the lie, the Fairy of the Forest freezes Oache's legs in the stream.

 Two sisters playing with a ball, Maria and Mirabela come across Oache whose legs are frozen and decide to help him.
 They are helped by Oache's friends, a bunch of funny frogs.
 They cheerfully dance and melt the ice around Oache, then the girls take Oache with the remaining ice with them.
 They want to go to the Fairy of the Forest to cure and release Oache.

 On the way to the Fairy the girls meet other fantastic beings who need help.
-They meet Scăpărici, a fire-fly whose shoes cannot glow because when he lights them, they set on fire.
+They meet Scăpărici, a firefly whose shoes cannot glow because when he lights them, they set on fire.
 Then they meet the King of Caterpillars whose daughter Omide becomes a beautiful butterfly, but she is too afraid to fly.